zapouria/COMP6321-ML-Project/README.md

     ./train_LR.py                   <-- script to train our Logistic Regression ./train_svm.py                  <-- script to train our SVM

 * Runing the scripts by order in the report.ipynb you can see the steps that we took for this project and you can see the output.
+You can run Feature extraction, however it will takes time since we are working on 950 voices.
 * GPU is not required.
 * The report notebook saves files to an "out" directory.
 * This is the link to our data sets.